kingcat47/fistol/run/HowToUse.md

 This file explains how to use the program.

 ## 1. Download Executable File
-First, download the `Interpark_runing` executable file.
+First, download the `Interpark_run` executable file.

 ## 2. Run the Executable and Enter Required Information
 When you run the executable, you will be prompted to enter the following information: